 The cost of a rooftop solar plant is influenced by the nature of your roof.
 Certain rooftop layouts may require additional elements and those elements might add to the cost of your rooftop solar plant.

 The availability of sunlight and the space available on the roof determines the maximum energy that can be generated through your rooftop solar plant.
 The type of system you opt for (on-grid, off-grid, or hybrid) can help you decide how much space needs to be allocated on your roof for installing solar panels and producing electric power.

 The homeowner can conduct a cost analysis and determine the amount of electricity required in order to be profitable.
 This could involve satisfying the homeowner’s energy requirements as well as the amount of energy that can be transferred to the grid to create additional profits.

-Aside from these factors, another factor that you need to keep in mind before installing a rooftop solar plant is the brand.
-While there are several companies that offer these systems, you must opt for reputable brand such as Luminous in order to get your hands on a system that not only offers superior quality but also lasts longer.
-Check out the Luminous website to know more about their offerings.
+Aside from these factors, another factor that you need to keep in mind before installing a home solar plant is the brand.
+While there are several companies that offer these systems, you must opt for reputable brands in order to get your hands on a system that not only offers superior quality but also lasts longer.